nocotan/skipgram_cpp/README.md

 ## Skipgram with Hierarchical Softmax
-Skipgram is widely studied in the context of word variance representation learning.
+Skipgram is widely studied in the context of word variance representation learning([word2vec](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality)).

 This is a C ++ implementation of Skip-gram with hierarchical softmax(hSm).
 hSm can speed up parameter update by utilizing the constructed binary tree.